What Is a Terrestrial Bird?

-(noun) A type of bird that stays primarily on the ground, not only foraging on the ground but also generally nesting on the ground or very low in shrubbery as well as preferring to walk or run when threatened rather than taking flight.
-While some terrestrial birds are flightless, others are simply reluctant fliers that may have cumbersome flight styles less suited to lengthy flights.
+(noun) A terrestrial bird is a type of bird that stays primarily on the ground, not only foraging on the ground but also generally nesting and roosting on the ground or very low in shrubbery or brush.
+These birds also prefer to freeze, walk, or run when threatened rather than taking flight.
+While some terrestrial birds are naturally flightless, others are simply reluctant fliers that may have cumbersome flight styles less suited to lengthy flights.
 Most terrestrial birds that do fly generally stay low above the ground or close to cover when flying, and typically fly only in short, frantic bursts rather than making lengthy flights.

-- Round jizz with compact body shapes and often round heads that seem proportionally small for the bird's overall size, and well as blunt, rounded wings
+- Round, plump jizz with compact body shapes and often round heads that seem proportionally small for the bird's overall size

 - Heavily camouflaged plumage, particularly for females, though males may have bold coloration and markings that are useful for attracting mates and courtship displays

 - Large broods of precocial chicks that are able to leave the nest shortly after hatching, though they remain under parents' guidance for several weeks or months

 - Often gregarious behavior and gather in large family groups or flocks for the protection available in numbers, with some birds standing guard or serving as lookouts for the group

 - Generally non-migratory ranges or very limited migration due to their less developed flight abilities and reluctance to fly

 - Strong, powerful legs that may be proportionally long for the overall body size and are essential for fast running and outdistancing predators